deepelementlab/openos/README.md

 # OpenOS

 **An operating environment for AI agents** — API-first, cloud-native, and built for isolation, scheduling, and observability.
+System kernel and foundational framework implementation completed.

 This repository contains the **Agent OS** design documents and implementation workstream.
 For deeper technical detail, see [`agent-os/architecture/`](agent-os/architecture/) and [`agent-os/technical-design/`](agent-os/technical-design/).